 The diamond invention is a perfect example of great marketing where a long term demand was created when there was none.
 It’s a perfect example where marketers were capable of converting luxury into needs.

 It is clear that the law of demand and supply doesn’t apply on diamonds as every diamond dug will diminish its market value because, as we all know, diamonds are forever.
 But this doesn’t happen actual; the prices of diamonds are not dependent on supply, but just on market demand.
 It’s the effect of the same marketing strategy that drives this demand till now.

 Unlike gold and silver, not all diamonds can be used as an investment instrument.
-The usual diamonds which customers buy as jewelry are not of investment grade and has very less resale value.
+The usual diamonds which customers buy as jewellery are not of investment grade and has very less resale value.
 This is because the wholesale and retail value of diamonds has huge differences and the retailers desire to buy them at wholesale prices.
 Hence, diamonds are just pretty (expensive) stones with not much value.